jefferyandwilkes/women-cinema/content/advisory/index.md

     content:
       title: Melanie Bell
       text: |-
         <a href="https://ahc.leeds.ac.uk/media/staff/191/professor-melanie-bell">Melanie Bell</a>, Professor in Film History, University of Leeds.
 In 2014 she won a major AHRC award to research the history of women in the British Film and Television Industries.
 This project combined statistical analysis with oral history interviewing to examine women's economic and creative contribution to cultural production in British film and television.
-Her publications include the book Movie Workers: The Women Who Made British Cinema (University of Illinois Press, 2021).
+Her publications include the book <i>Movie Workers: The Women Who Made British Cinema</i> (University of Illinois Press, 2021).

   - block: contact
     content:
       title: Mariapia Comand
       text: |-
         <a href="https://dium.uniud.it/it/dium/persone/docenti-e-ricercatori/mariapia-comand/">Mariapia Comand</a>, Professor of Film Studies, University of Udine.
-A former editor of Bianco & Nero and associate editor of L’ Avventura, she is principal investigator of the research project ‘Modes, Memories and Cultures of Film Production in Italy, 1949-1976’ which concludes in 2024.
-Among her publications are L’immagine dialogica: il cinema tra intertestualità e dialogismo (2001); Il sorpasso (2002); Cinema Europeo (with Roy Menarini 2006); Commedia all'italiana (2010); I personaggi dei film (2013); Elsa De’ Giorgi: storia, discorsi e memorie del cinema (2022).
+A former editor of <i>Bianco & Nero</i> and associate editor of <i>L’ Avventura</i>, she is principal investigator of the research project ‘Modes, Memories and Cultures of Film Production in Italy, 1949-1976’ which concludes in 2024.
+Among her publications are <i>L’immagine dialogica: il cinema tra intertestualità e dialogismo</i> (2001); </I>Il sorpasso</i> (2002); </I>Cinema Europeo</i> (with Roy Menarini 2006); </I>Commedia all'italiana</i> (2010); </I>I personaggi dei film</i> (2013); </I>Elsa De’ Giorgi: storia, discorsi e memorie del cinema</i> (2022).

   - block: contact
     content: